tamirat-dejene/Library-Management-System/README.md

 );
 ```

-The after the database is created succesfully update the database configuration in the com.lms.backend.Library class.
+After the database is created succesfully, update the database configuration in the com.lms.backend.Library class.
 Ensure it includes the correct database URL, username, and password.

 ### Build the Project
 Use Maven to build the project.
-Run the following command in the project directory:
+Run the following command in the project directory by opening the external terminal or inside the vscode:
 ```sh
 mvn clean install
 ```